twistedsanity/Marlin/README.md

-Marlin configured for Mendel90 with Sanguninololu
+Marlin configured for Mendel90 with Melzi
+Added support for LCD32 from 4DSystems - Tested with LCD32-PTu

 WARNING:
 --------